thienthu/tbd_class/README.md

 Model is store in 🔗[google_drive_link](https://drive.google.com/drive/folders/1pJ9gTCvN_JPkg0XLqHmT_oSMTSKMGfIq?usp=sharing)

 ## 📝 Author
-Thu Nguyen
+- **Author**: Thu Nguyen.
-This project was developed as part of the Machine Learning for Life Sciences course at Ghent University.
+- **Disclaimer**: This project was developed as part of the Machine Learning for Life Sciences course at Ghent University.